pwittchen/wittchen.io/source/_posts/deployment-of-the-java-code-to-aws-lambda.md

 Monitoring
 ----------

-In the "Monitoring" section, we can monitor usage of our service.
+In the "Monitoring" section of the AWS Lambda Functions Console, we can monitor usage of our service.

 ![](/images/posts/2018/deployment-of-the-java-code-to-aws-lambda/lambda-monitoring.png)